 Search is one of the many areas where Commander One really shines.
 You can not only search by filename but also look inside the contents of a file – even if they are in a compressed ZIP folder.
 You can also make a case sensitive search.

-The Pro version allows you to link your DropBox account, Google Drive, Amazon S3 account.
+The Pro version allows you to link your cloud storage services like DropBox, Google Drive, Amazon S3 account along with newly added Box.com account, Backblaze account, andmore.
 It gives easy access to these cloud accounts so that you don’t have to keep shifting from navigating local storage to cloud storage.

 The built-in FTP manager allows you to connect to remote FTP servers.
 Combined with dual-pane navigation, you no longer have to keep moving to and fro to operate data between your local storage and your cloud storage.

-Commander One can transform the Finder experience on your Mac with its endless list of features.
+Other new features of Commander One v2 include the ability to open and edit files stored on online connections, ability to open and edit files on MTP and iOS devices, support for Finder Extensions, and more.
+Commander One v2 can transform the Finder experience on your Mac with its endless list of features.
 It has a free version too, so there’s no reason not to get it.

 Path Finder has an innovative feature called “Drop Stack” to copy/move multiple files.
 It is basically a temporary storage area for your files, which “collects” all the files you need to copy/move and allows you to perform an operation on all of them at once.
 This is particularly useful when dealing with a large number of files, which are scattered all over your storage area.